pensjonatus/flash-fiction/blog/skeleton-crew.md

 ---
-title: 'Skeleton Crew'
+title: Skeleton Crew
 date: '2015-10-24'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 We were shocked to see a skeleton sitting behind the desk.
 We thought it was a